 The first question to answer before we apply for a credit card online is what type of credit card is right for me?

-We're going to lay it down in simple fashion.
-The main credit card types are low rate, no annual fee, rewards, balance transfer and travel.
+To lay it down in simple fashion.
+The main credit card types or offers are low rate, no annual fee, rewards, balance transfer and travel.

-See our blog compare credit cards in Australia for more in depth details on the credit card types.
+Check out how to compare credit cards in Australia for more in-depth details on the credit card types.

 Carrying a balance over each month comes along with interest charges.
 So of course choosing a low rate card will have you paying less interest every month.